Peeragogy/Peeragogy.github.io/introduction.md

 # Next steps?
 What's the future of the project?

-In short: If we make the Handbook really useful, then it will be no problem to sell more copies of it.
+In short: If we make the Handbook even more useful, then it will be no problem to sell more copies of it.
 That is one way to make money to cover future expenses.
 It's a paradigmatic example for other business models we might use in the future.
-Part of our regular hangout time should be devoted to "project management" considerations.

 # References